thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 {% include images-gallery.html imageCollection="wl-timeseries" %}

-### RPC (Control widget)
+### Control widget

-Control widget allows sending RPC commands to devices, it handles and visualize reply from the device (e.g., Raspberry Pi GPIO Control)
+The Control widget allows sending RPC commands to devices, it handles and visualizes reply from the device (e.g., Raspberry Pi GPIO Control)
 The RPC widgets are configured by specifying the target device as the target endpoint for RPC commands.
 In the example, the “Basic GPIO Control” widget sends GPIO switch commands and detects the current GPIOs switch status.